Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 Two Ways To Get An SBA Loan If You Need Cash Now

 If you decide to proceed with an SBA loan, but still want to get your cash as soon as possible, be sure to fill out your SBA paperwork and preliminary applications as accurately and completely as you are able.
-This is your best bet of getting a fast response from the SBA.
+This is your best bet for getting a fast response from the SBA.
 The less the SBA has to do to get information from you, the better your experience will be.

 Apply For An SBA Loan Online Through SmartBiz